jfy133/MEx-IPA/assets/docs/documentation.md

 5) Single interactive plots can be saved in png format via the camera button of a given plot.

+6) To finish: if running on your own machine - press 'Close app' to shut the viewer and stop the shiny app instance in R.

 ## FAQs

 ### I just see a white screen where the plots should be!